SungHo3268/KOMBO/README.md

 * The corpus used for building vocabulary and training BPE models is as follows, which was extracted and refined via [attardi/wikiextractor](https://github.com/attardi/wikiextractor).<br/>
   > Notice)<br/>
   > To reproduce the baseline, we use the 0.1 version of the wikiextractor.<br/>
-  > We use the latest version of the wiki dump dataset for both Korean and English.
+  > We use the latest version of the wiki dump datasets for both Korean and English.
 We use the data dated 20220923. <br/>
   > You can download the dump data [here](write_your_repository).

   - Korean Wikipedia: <https://dumps.wikimedia.org/kowiki>